DIDSR/HTT.home/assets/pages/deviceAdvice.md

 ---

 Here is a document of links pointing to FDA guidance documents and other forms of communication.
-It was compiled by googling CDRH regulatory buzz words.
+It was mostly compiled by googling CDRH regulatory buzz words.
 We hope this document is useful.
 You might also refer to [Figure 2](https://www.jpathinformatics.org/viewimage.asp?img=JPatholInform_2020_11_1_22_291538_f1.jpg) of this paper: Marble et al. (2020).
 A regulatory science initiative …” J Pathol Info, 11(1), 22. [https://doi.org/10.4103/jpi.jpi_27_20](https://www.sciencedirect.com/science/article/pii/S2153353922002516?via%3Dihub)

 Caveat to all: You won’t know what’s required for your submission until you ask in a Q-sub.

-## Pre-submission meeting
+## Pre-submission (Q-sub) meeting

 In CDRH, the best advice is to know about pre-submission meetings.